mapninja/GISDay2015/ReadMe.md

 In this workshop we will learn to explore your data, author maps, and create powerful GeoApplications without touching a piece of code, all within ArcGIS Online

 ###12:30 - 2pm "Make a Map with Mapbox!"
+Learn how to use Mapbox to make maps for the web!
+We'll learn how to style street maps, visualize data on top of it and share maps on the web and mobile.
+All you need to bring for this workshop is a computer.
+Programming skills optional!

+*Alex leads the data team at Mapbox.
+Mapbox provides tailored location services to companies like Foursquare, Github, Pinterest, and Instacart and builds a big part of its products on open source software and data.
+Aside from his job at Mapbox he helps grow OpenStreetMap as Vice President of OpenStreetMap's US chapter.*

 ### 2pm - 4pm Crisis Mapping with MaptimeSV: Part Of The Openstreetmap Geography Awareness Week